ktg269/myweatherpy/README.md

-# MyweatherPy (Freestyle Project) by ktg269, Youjam95 (This readme file have been adopted from readme file in
+# MyweatherPy (Freestyle Project) by ktg269, Youjam95

-(https://github.com/prof-rossetti/robo-advisor-demo-2019/blob/master/README.md) and modified specifically for this app.
+(This readme file have been adopted from readme file in (https://github.com/prof-rossetti/robo-advisor-demo-2019/blob/master/README.md) and modified specifically for this app)

 ## Introduction